Papan07/Ecommerce-Follow-Along/README.md

 ✅ ⁠Handled *address* for delivery.

 ### **🛠️ Milestone 26: Worked on order backend and mail service
-✅ Implemented mail with nodemailer
+✅ Implemented mail with nodemailer.
-✅ Sending order details to user via mail
+✅ Sending order details to user via mail.

+### **🛠️ Milestone 27: Worked on frontend for my order page.
+✅ Created GET request to get request my order.